 Ione Smith

-EngD Project Title: Use of Sustainable Resins in Composite Tidal Turbine Blades: Pathway to Circularity
+EngD Project Title: Use of Thermoplastic Resins in Composite Tidal Turbine Blades: Manufacturing Feasibility and the Impacts of Water Ingress.

 About Ione